adamwaite/Validator/README.md

 The `validate:` method returns a `ValidationResult` enum. `ValidationResult` can take one of two forms:

 1. `.Valid`: The input satisfies the validation rules.
 2. `.Invalid`: The input fails the validation rules.
-An `.Invalid` result has an associated array of strings containing the failure messages defined in the rules (the `failureMessage` var).
+An `.Invalid` result has an associated array of strings containing the failure messages defined in the rules (in the `failureMessage`s).

 ### Extend A Type As Validatable

-Extend the `Validatable` protocol to make a new type validatable:
+Extend the `Validatable` protocol to make a new type validatable.

 `extension Thing : Validatable { }`